 This discussion will go differently for every couple, and there isn’t a correct answer across the board.
 It is best you and your spouse figure out what will work best for you in this situation.
 You must stay respectful toward one another through the entire process to reach a solution.
 The solution might be to continue using birth control methods until after a woman goes through menopause.

-My Personal Story of Deciding Who Would Become Sterile
+My Personal Story of Deciding Who Get the Surgery

 I knew my husband had already made his mind up that he wouldn’t consider having a vasectomy early in my marriage.
 I had a hard time understanding where he was coming from because my dad had one.
 I think we draw our expectations of birth control from what our parents did.
 We never got into a heated debate over this issue because we thought it would be years down the road before we had to have this talk.